 What's life like for Christians in Vietnam?

 Please keep praying for your brothers and sisters in Vietnam.
-Your gifts and prayers make an enormous difference to those following Jesus no matter the cost.
+Your prayers make an enormous difference to those following Jesus no matter the cost.